PostHog/posthog.com/contents/blog/equity_explainer.md

 Equity is the amount of ownership of a corporation held by a person or entity.
 This ownership is usually described as either a percentage of the total equity of the business or, at later stages, a finite number of shares.

-The majority of tech start-ups offer equity as part of their total compensation, normally in the form of share “options”.
-The upside potential of these options is meant to compensate for the more gruelling (and in my opinion, rewarding) work of growing a start-up company from founding to IPO (more on that later).
+The majority of tech startups offer equity as part of their total compensation, normally in the form of share “options”.
+The upside potential of these options is meant to compensate for the more gruelling (and in my opinion, rewarding) work of growing a startup company from founding to IPO (more on that later).

 When we set out to design a share options scheme for PostHog, we decided to prioritize employee-friendliness for a number of reasons: